arkime/arkime/CONTRIBUTING.md

 You should now have test data loaded, so let's **start the web app**:

-* Move to the Moloch viewer directory
+* Move to the Arkime viewer directory
 * Run `npm ci`
 * Move to the vueapp directory
 * Run `npm ci`